 I offer a caring and safe place to recover from depression.
-You will be able to talk about what you need to talk about.
-I won’t judge.
-My goals is to understand what you are going through and to offer the best help science has to offer.
+You will be able to talk about your feelings, thoughts and expereinces that injure your self concept, your hopelessness and utter despair.
+My goals are to understand what you are going through with no judgement and to offer the best help science has to offer.

 Depression robs you of joy and energy.
 Let me help you rebuild your self-esteem and renew your interest in living a fulfilling and happy life.

-Testing for depression is helpful in determining the severity of major depression.
+Testing for depression is helpful in determining the severity of major depression and noting the progress you will make.
 This is important because the most recent research indicates that medication for mild or moderate depression is not better than placebo.
-Psychological testing can identify the severity of depression and is also useful in differentiating depression from other conditions such as Bipolar Disorder, ADHD and Anxiety.
+Psychological testing can identify the severity of depression and it is also useful in differentiating depression from other conditions such as Bipolar Disorder, ADHD and Anxiety and Mania.

 How Do You Know If You Have Major Depression?